 A few years ago, Christopher Stoikos had a historic run of “This is Sparta” moments while growing his company Beard Club from self-funded startup to 8-figure ECOM empire in just a little over a year.

 He built his business almost primarily off of “Exponential Activities” -- letting inspiration and bold action be the primary strategy vs. linear progression.

 Facebook ads with a clear and steady cost per acquisition?
 Nah.

 Him and I connected more deeply in his post-exit phase (embodying every-bit the exponential-vibe in his role as a father and husband)...

 And while loud stunts and wild swings aren't for everyone --

 We all have the potential to drop the self-restraint and simply "go for it" when the moment calls.

 I'd dare to say that the fullest expression of our gifts, and the fullest potential of our lives would demand no less.

 I'll catch ya'll next week.

-I see you, King Newsletter
+I see you, king by Hendrix Black Newsletter